If you are wondering:

 This can be one of the biggest issues and cause the timeline to increase for the whole website build by weeks (or months depending on the project size).

-In a lot of cases the client provides the content.
-While we factor time in for this in the project timeline, delays still happen.
+In most cases the client provides the media, and our copywriter is used to provide the copy.
+In other cases, the client provides all the content (text copy and media).
+While we factor time in for this in the project timeline, delays still happen in either case.
 The client often gets caught up in the day-to-day management of their business which means less time spent on organizing and preparing the content.

-In our process we do try to make it as easy as possible by providing the Website Mockup so the client can visualize where the content goes, and the Content Workbook which organizes what content is needed.
+In our process we do try to make it as easy as possible by providing a low-fidelity website mockup with wireframes so the client can visualize where the content goes, and the Content Workbook which organizes what content is needed.

-Unfortunately, the Development Phase of the website can’t start until the content (includes copy and media) has been completed and approved as it is needed when styling the website.
+Unfortunately, the Development Phase of the website can’t start until the content (text copy and media) has been completed and approved as it is needed when styling and building out the website.

 The number of pages a website has, is a large factor in the length of time it takes to build a website.
 The more pages you have, the more layouts, content, testing, and functionality your website will require.
 It is not as simple as counting pages, as some pages can take 4 or 5 times as long to create as an average page due to the length of the page, the layout, and functionality.